ernest-jere/melon-logos/README.md

-# hello-world
+# melon-logos
-Hello World repository for Git tutorial
+melon-logos is a repository for Gitfile tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an original repository for the Gitfile tutoial on https://ernestmmjere@outlook.com

 This repository is built step by step in the tutorial.